 …decades after fair employment legislation and 14 years after the Good Friday Agreement, we’re still talking about the dice being loaded against Catholics in search of a job.
 Shouldn’t somebody be shouting they’re mad as hell and not going to take it any more?”

-The sectarian and racist nature of the northern Pale, despite a decade of power-sharing between the Irish Nationalist and British Unionist communities, remains as strong as ever simply because it’s integral to its continued existence.
-“Northern Ireland” was conceived from the start as a discriminatory entity since it is nothing more than the last broken remnant of Britain’s colony in Ireland.
-What applied across all of Ireland for centuries under direct British rule was reduced to a shrunken echo of its former self under in-direct British rule with the British ethnic minority in the north-east of the island given free reign to indulge their most base instincts.
+The sectarian and racist nature of the Northern Pale, despite a decade of power-sharing between the Irish nationalist and British unionist communities, remains as strong as ever simply because it’s integral to its continued existence.
+“Northern Ireland” was conceived from the start as a discriminatory entity since it is nothing more than the last broken remnant of the UK’s colony in Ireland.
+What applied across all of the island for centuries under direct rule from London, and its local proxies, was reduced to a shrunken echo of its former self under in-direct rule with the British ethno-political minority in the north of the country given free reign to indulge their most base instincts.

 And still it goes on.
 From the Irish Times: